secops4thewin/link_analysis_app/README.md

 This option allows you to highlight all paths from the node recursively honoring the direction set in the format menu.
 It will add a highlighted class to the nodes selected
 - Single Path Select
 This option allows you to draw a single path using the Algorithm in the format menu and honoring the direction set.
 To use this option, press and hold on the starting node and select ```Single Path Select``` then click and hold the target node and select ```Single Path Select```.
 If a path can be found the nodes will be highlighted.
+- Condense
+The condense option will condense the immediate children around the selected node in a concentric layout
+- Focus
+Same as condense.
+But with a reset button.

 #### Core Selection Options
 If you click and hold in blank space on the node, a context relevant menu will pop-up with the following options.